sachinpatil-soc/30-Day-SOC-Analyst-Challenge-2025/🚀Day#17:Phishing Analysis Investigating a Phishing Email .md

+# 30-Day-SOC-Analyst-Challenge-2025
+This repository documents my progress through a 30-day hands-on challenge, designed to build and showcase essential SOC Analyst skills for job readiness.
+Each day features a focused lab or task to deepen understanding and practical expertise in cybersecurity operations.

 🚀Day#17:Phishing Analysis Investigating a Phishing Email
 ---

 ## 🎯 **Lab Objective**

 The objective of this lab is to analyze a real-world phishing email sample using manual investigation techniques.
 Students will learn to review email headers, validate the sender's identity, check domain/IP reputation, and extract indicators of compromise (IOCs).

 ---